pandoc/lua-filters/include-files/README.md

 ### Recursive transclusion

 Included files can in turn include other files.
-Note that all filenames must be relative to the directory from which pandoc is run.
-I.e., if a file `a/b.md` is included in the main document, and another file `a/b/c.md` should be included, the full relative path must be used.
-Writing `b/c.md` in `a/b.md` would _not_ work.
+Note that all filenames must be relative to the directory from which they are included.
+I.e., if a file `a/b.md` is included in the main document, and another file `a/b/c.md` should be included from `a/b.md`, then the relative path from `a/b.md` must be used, in this case `b/c.md`.
+The full relative path will be automatically generated in the final document.
+The same goes for image paths and codeblock file paths using the `include-code-files` filter.

 ## Example